 The Government is working to increase access to government information, making data more freely available to the public.
 As part of this the Met Office is working towards making available the data it generates as part of its public task.

 Registration gives you access to a developer (API) key that allows access to the data in realtime.
 The key is appended to the URL which allows the request to be authenticated.

 Being registered enables the Met Office to provide you with information on any changes to the datafeeds that might affect your app or website,

 The registration process, along with the use of API keys, also allows the Met Office to protect DataPoint from security risks such as denial of service attacks.

 API keys can only be unblocked manually.
-To arrange for this to be done it is necessary to contact the Met Office Weather Desk
+To arrange for this to be done it is necessary to contact the Contact us.

 Yes, the DataPoint web services can be consumed by most modern mobile devices, including Android devices, iPhones and BlackBerry phones.

-Yes, we actively encourage the use of the DataPoint web services on commercial websites, subject to the conditions set out in the detailed terms and conditions
+Yes, we actively encourage the use of the DataPoint web services on commercial websites, subject to the conditions set out in the detailed Terms and conditions - DataPoint.